 Hydroxycarbamide is a very safe treatment.
-However, there’s a theoretical risk that it may increase the risk of PV transforming into acute myeloid leukaemia if it’s used as a long term treatment, and because of this it doesn’t tend to be given to people under 50.
-For older patients, it’s felt that the benefits of the treatment outweigh any potential small risk involved.
+However, there’s a theoretical risk that it may increase the risk of PV transforming into acute myeloid leukaemia if it’s used as a long term treatment.
+For many people, the benefits of the treatment usually outweigh any potential small risk.

 Interferon is another drug you may take if your platelet count is high or you have symptoms such as weight loss or sweating.
 Interferon is an injection that reduces the rate at which blood cells are made.
-It’s not thought to carry the same risk of developing leukaemia and is the preferred choice for younger patients.
-However, many patients find the short-term side effects unpleasant and not all patients can tolerate interferon therapy.
+It’s not thought to carry the same risk of developing leukaemia as hydroxycarbamide when used in the long-term, and is the preferred choice for younger patients.
+However, many people find the short-term side effects unpleasant and not everyone can tolerate interferon therapy.

 Possible side effects you may get while being treated with interferon include: